ARM-software/arm-trusted-firmware/readme.rst

 Getting Started
 ---------------

-Get the Trusted Firmware source code from `GitHub`_.
+Get the TF-A source code from `GitHub`_.

-See the `User Guide`_ for instructions on how to install, build and use the Trusted Firmware with the ARM `FVP`_\ s.
+See the `User Guide`_ for instructions on how to install, build and use the TF-A with the Arm `FVP`_\ s.

-See the `Firmware Design`_ for information on how the Trusted Firmware works.
+See the `Firmware Design`_ for information on how the TF-A works.

-See the `Porting Guide`_ as well for information about how to use this software on another ARMv8-A platform.
+See the `Porting Guide`_ as well for information about how to use this software on another Armv8-A platform.

 See the `Contributing Guidelines`_ for information on how to contribute to this project and the `Acknowledgments`_ file for a list of contributors to the